Updated: Jul 8

 I am heading to the dark corner!

-Are you sure about that my boy?
+Are you sure about that?
 I know a Troll who once walked past the oaks and hazels towards the dark corner and he was never seen again.
 Terrible shame, he liked a swig of birch wine.

 I’ll be fine.
 I might meet some interesting creatures, plus I have some homemade flapjacks to give them.